 Here’s how it works.
 If I wanted to write a post about decluttering, which I often do, I want to use the word “decluttering” often in my post.
 I want to use it in the title, throughout the post, and in my Pinterest pins.

 I also want to use words related to decluttering, such as organizing, cleaning, housekeeping, minimizing, etc. However, I want to use words that are frequently searched on both Pinterest and Google, so I can get the most interest and generate the most traffic to my blog.
-(If you need to sign up for a new blog, try bluehost for the cheapest options.)

 HOW TO SEO YOUR PINS FOR PINTEREST